AlexSheldrick/mipnerf_pl/README.md

-# Probabilistically Bounded Ray Densities
+# Probabilistically Bounded Ray Densities from Depthmaps

 This scene has been reconstructed from 18 images.